Bonython

 Table Chart PROFILE FAQ

-Bonython has a typical household mix, with a fairly typical median household size
+Bonython has a typical household mix, with a higher-than-average median household size

-Family households comprise 71.7% of all households, including 32.9% couples with children, 22.4% couples without children, and 14.9% single parent families.
+Family households constitute 71.7% of all households, including 32.9% couples with children, 22.4% couples without children, and 14.9% single parent families.
 Non-family households account for the remaining 28.3%, with lone person households at 25.6% and group households comprising 2.6%.
-The median household size is 2.6 people, which aligns with the Australian Capital Territory average.
+The median household size is 2.6 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households